petrov-lab/dry_lab_guides/sherlock/README.md

 `$GROUP_SCRATCH` aka `/scratch/groups/dpetrov/' -- This is the lab's scratch directory.
 Everything stored here will be deleted after 3 months.
 The timer resets when a file is modified.
 There is a 100TB of storage here also.
 Group scratch can be useful for working on data with other members in lab.

-`$OAK` aka `/oak/stanford/groups/dpetrov/' -- This is permenant storage for the lab.
+`$OAK` aka `/oak/stanford/groups/dpetrov/` -- This is permenant storage for the lab.
 You need to be granted access to `$OAK`.
 There are 250TB of storage, which the lab pays for. `$OAK` is really only used by PCG.

+If you don't know why there are dollar signs in front of the filesystems, it may be helpful to read up on bash syntax.
+The `$` denotes a variable, meaning you can refer to these filesystem locations just with the variable name in your code.
+Instead of hardcoding your username into your scripts (ie `/home/users/jahemker/useful_script.sh`), you can just use the variable, which makes it more shareable with others on sherlock as well (`$SCRATCH/useful_script.sh`)

 Sherlock summarizes all the filesystem space info everytime you login:
 ```